 Witch hazel pads

-Brands like Tucks and FridaMom make convenient witch hazel pads for you to line your postpartum pad to help soothe soreness and ease swelling.
+Brands like Tucks and FridaMom make convenient witch hazel pads to line your postpartum pad to help soothe soreness and ease swelling.

 The most notable difference between these two is that the Tucks pads are circular (line them like salami on your pad), and the FridaMom pads are a large sheet (pop one out and line your pad).